Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-programs.md

 Let’s break this program down piece by piece.

-* Programs can take **parameters**.
-This program takes one parameter, `publicKey`.
-Parameters are specified at the time the program is *instantiated*, or created.
+* Programs can have **parameters**.
+This program has one parameter, `publicKey`.
+Values for a program’s parameters, also called **arguments**, are specified at the time the program is *instantiated*, or created.
 In the case of a control program like this, that is the time that an unspent output is added to the blockchain state by a transaction.
 * Programs define one or more **paths**.
 This program has only one path: `spend`.
 If this control program could be satisfied in different ways, it would have more than one path.
-* Each path can take **arguments**.
-Arguments are provided in the input witness.
+* Each path can have its own parameters.
+Arguments for path parameters are provided in the input witness.
 Arguments are passed — and the path is chosen — at the time the program is executed.
 In the case of a control program like this, that is the time the unspent output is used as an input in a new transaction.
 This program takes one argument: a `signature`.
 * Paths contain one or more **conditions**.
 This path only uses a single condition, which uses the `CHECKSIG` instruction to check that the provided signature on the hash of the new transaction corresponds to the previously specified public key.

 Control and issuance programs have access to a global `tx` variable, which allows them to use the transaction introspection instructions.
 In this case, `tx.hash` uses the `TXSIGHASH` instruction to get the hash of the new transaction.